Richard Zouch

 Richard Zouch (c.
-1590 – 1 March 1661) was an English judge and a member of parliament from 1621 to 1624.
+1590 – 1 March 1661) was an English judge and a Member of Parliament from 1621 to 1624.
 He was elected Member of Parliament for Hythe in 1621 and later became principal of St. Alban Hall, Oxford.
-During the Civil War he was a Royalist and was appointed by Oliver Cromwell to a special commission of oyer and terminer.
+During the English Civil War, he was a Royalist and was appointed by Oliver Cromwell to a special commission of oyer and terminer.
 Zouch wrote extensive legal texts and was among the earliest systematic writers of international law.

 Early life

 Zouch was born at Ansty, Wiltshire, the third surviving son of Francis Zouche (d.1600) and Philippa, sixth daughter of George Ludlow of Hill Deverel, Wiltshire.
 He was educated at Winchester and afterwards at New College, Oxford, where he was a scholar in 1607, and Fellow in 1609.
 He graduated as B.C.L. in 1614, and D.C.L. in 1619, was admitted at Doctor's Commons, London, in January 1618, and was appointed Regius Professor of Civil Law at Oxford in 1620.
 In addition to his university duties, he had a large legal practice in London.

 It was apparently in 1622 that he married Sarah, daughter of John Harte of Brill in Oxfordshire, a proctor in Doctors' Commons; having thus vacated his fellowship, he entered himself in 1623 as a fellow commoner at Wadham College.